-College of Social Sciences and Humanities Associate Director and Associate Professor, Criminology and Criminal Justice
+College of Social Sciences and Humanities Director and Professor, Criminology and Criminal Justice; Co-Director, Violence and Justice Research Lab

 - Email: firstname.lastname@example.org